lewisknewton/questionnaire-engine/README.md

 The application uses [FontAwesome](https://fontawesome.com/) SVG icons, found in the [img/](public/img) directory.
 These are licenced under [CC BY 4.0 Licence](https://creativecommons.org/licenses/by/4.0/).

-A copy of the licence can be viewed in [fa-licence.txt](public/img/fa-licence.txt) or at [https://fontawesome.com/license/free](https://fontawesome.com/license/free).
+A copy of the licence can be viewed in [fa-licence.txt](public/img/fa-licence.txt) or on the [FontAwesome Free License page](https://fontawesome.com/license/free).